deobald/notes/Places I Would Like To Work.md

 # Places I Would Like To Work

 To varying degrees, in a timeline where I'm independently wealthy (in the present timeline, I am not), these are companies and organizations I'd probably enjoy working at, even if they didn't pay me.

+This is a living document.
+Let me know if I missed a good one.

 ## For-Profits - Not Software

 * [Framework Computer](https://frame.work)
 * [Oxide Computer](https://oxide.computer)

 ## For-Profits - Software

 * [Tailscale](https://tailscale.com)
 * [Ente](https://ente.io/)